Home Pricing Docs Blog Changelog About Log in Go to your tickets

 When you request a downgrade, There There checks whether your workspace already fits on the target plan.
 You cannot downgrade while any of the following are true:

-- A support bubble using AI Chat or Live Chat when moving to Free.
-The Free plan only supports the Contact Form mode.
-Switch those bubbles to Contact Form mode, or delete them, before downgrading.
+• A support bubble with AI Chat enabled when moving to Free.
+The Free plan does not include AI Chat for the support bubble.
+Disable AI on those bubbles, or delete them, before downgrading.

 You still see the downgrade buttons on the billing page, but they are disabled with an explanation of what needs to change.
 Tickets used this month and outbound messages sent this month do not block a downgrade: those counters reset on the next billing cycle.